 WHAT IS AN ANKLE IMPINGEMENT?

 Soft tissues such as ligaments and tendons can become trapped between bones in the ankle.
-This is known as impingement and can cause pain when the ankle is bent fully up or down.
-Posterior impingement (as it is known) is at the back of the ankle is more common in ballet dancers.
+This is known as ankle impingement and can cause pain when the ankle is bent fully up or down.
+Posterior ankle impingement (as it is known) is at the back of the ankle and is more common in ballet dancers.